Landonbads/YTchat/README.md

   `openAI_key = os.getenv('OPENAI_KEY')`
   **After:**
   `openAI_key = 'your_openai_api_key_here'`

-**Important Note:**
+Important: Ensure that your OpenAI API key is kept secure and not exposed publicly.

-Ensure that your OpenAI API key is kept secure and not exposed publicly.
+**Run app.py**

 **You can test the app with whatever API credits I have left [here](https://huggingface.co/spaces/landonbd/YTchat).**